-34. Expanding and effectively managing the current network of protected areas, including terrestrial, freshwater and marine areas, is important for safeguarding biodiversity (well established), particularly in the context of climate change.
-Conservation outcomes also depend on adaptive governance, strong societal engagement, effective and equitable benefit-sharing mechanisms, sustained funding, and monitoring and enforcement of rules (well established) {6.2, 5.4.2.
-National Governments play a central role in supporting primary research and effective conservation and sustainable use of multi-functional landscape and seascape.
-The latter include planning ecologically representative networks of interconnected protected areas to cover key biodiversity areas and managing trade-offs between societal objectives that represent diverse worldviews and multiple values of nature (established but incomplete) {6.3.2.3, 6.3.3.3}.
+Expanding and effectively managing the current network of protected areas, including terrestrial, freshwater and marine areas, is important for safeguarding biodiversity (well established), particularly in the context of climate change.

+Conservation outcomes also depend on adaptive governance, strong societal engagement, effective and equitable benefit-sharing mechanisms, sustained funding, and monitoring and enforcement of rules (well established) {6.2, 5.4.2}.
+National Governments play a central role in supporting primary research, effective conservation and the sustainable use of multi-functional landscapes and seascapes.
+This entails planning ecologically representative networks of interconnected protected areas to cover key biodiversity areas and managing trade-offs between societal objectives that represent diverse worldviews and multiple values of nature (established but incomplete) {6.3.2.3, 6.3.3.3}.
 Safeguarding protected areas into the future also entails enhancing monitoring and enforcement systems, managing biodiversity-rich land and sea beyond protected areas, addressing property rights conflicts and protecting environmental legal frameworks against the pressure of powerful interest groups.
-In many areas, conservation depends on building capacity and enhancing stakeholder collaboration, involving non-profit groups as well as indigenous peoples and local communities to establish and manage Marine Protected Area's and Marine Protected Area networks, and proactively using instruments such as landscape-scale and seascape-scale participatory scenarios and spatial planning, including transboundary conservation planning (well established) {5.3.2.3, 6.3.2.3, 6.3.3.3}.
+In many areas, conservation depends on building capacity and enhancing stakeholder collaboration, involving non-profit groups as well as indigenous peoples and local communities to establish and manage marine protected areas and marine protected area networks, and proactively using instruments such as landscape-scale and seascape-scale participatory scenarios and spatial planning, including transboundary conservation planning (well established) {5.3.2.3, 6.3.2.3, 6.3.3.3}.
 Implementation beyond protected areas includes combating wildlife and timber trafficking through effective enforcement and ensuring the legality and sustainability of trade in wildlife.
-Such actions include prioritizing wildlife trafficking in criminal justice systems, using community-based social marketing to reduce demand and implementing strong measures to combat corruption at all levels (established but incomplete) {6.3.2.3}.
+Such actions include prioritizing the prosecution of wildlife trafficking in criminal justice systems, using communitybased social marketing to reduce demand and implementing strong measures to combat corruption at all levels (established but incomplete) {6.3.2.3}.

-35. Integrated landscape governance entails a mix of policies and instruments that together ensure nature conservation, ecological restoration and sustainable use, and sustainable production (including of food, materials and energy), sustainable forest management and infrastructure planning, and address the major drivers of biodiversity loss and nature deterioration (well established) {6.3.2, 6.3.6}.
-Policy mixes harmonized across sectors, levels of governance and jurisdictions can account for ecological and social differences across and beyond the landscape, build on existing forms of knowledge and governance and address trade-offs between tangible and non-tangible benefits in a transparent and equitable manner (established but incomplete).
-Managing landscapes sustainably can be better achieved through multifunctional, multi-use, multistakeholder and community-based approaches (well established), using a combination of measures and practices, including: (a) well managed and connected protected areas and other effective area based conservation measures; (b) reduced impact logging; forest certification; payment for ecosystem services, among other instruments and reduced emissions from deforestation and forest degradation; (c) support for ecological restoration; (d) effective monitoring including public access and participation as appropriate; (e) addressing of illegal activities; and (f) effective implementation of multilateral environmental agreements and other relevant international agreements by their parties; and (g) promoting sustainable biodiversity based food systems. (well established) {6.3.2.1, 6.3.2.3, 6.3.2, 6.3.2.4}.
+35 Integrated landscape governance entails a mix of policies and instruments that together ensure nature conservation, ecological restoration and sustainable use, sustainable production (including of food, materials and energy), and sustainable forest management and infrastructure planning, and that address the major drivers of biodiversity loss and nature deterioration (well established) {6.3.2, 6.3.6}.
+Policy mixes that are harmonized across sectors, levels of governance and jurisdictions can account for ecological and social differences across and beyond the landscape, build on existing forms of knowledge and governance and address trade-offs between tangible and non-tangible benefits in a transparent and equitable manner (established but incomplete).
+Sustainable landscape management can be better achieved through multifunctional, multi-use, multi-stakeholder and community-based approaches (well established), using a combination of measures and practices, including: (a) well-managed and connected protected areas and other effective area-based conservation measures; (b) reduced impact logging, forest certification, payment for ecosystem services, among other instruments, and reduced emissions from deforestation and forest degradation; (c) support for ecological restoration; (d) effective monitoring, including public access and participation as appropriate; (e) addressing illegal activities; (f) the effective implementation of multilateral environmental agreements and other relevant international agreements by their parties; and (g) promoting sustainable, biodiversity-based food systems (well established) {6.3.2.1, 6.3.2.3, 6.3.2, 6.3.2.4}.